Thomas Graham Jr. (American football)

-Thomas Graham Jr. (born June 26, 1999) is an American professional football cornerback.
+Thomas Graham Jr. (born June 26, 1999) is an American professional football cornerback for the BC Lions of the Canadian Football League (CFL).
 He played college football at Oregon.
 He was selected by the Chicago Bears in the sixth round of the 2021 NFL draft.

 Early life

-Graham is the son of Thomas Graham Sr. and Tamisha Graham.
+Graham Jr. is the son of Thomas Graham Sr. and Tamisha Graham.
 He initially attended Roosevelt High School in Corona, California, then transferred to Rancho Cucamonga High School in Rancho Cucamonga, California.
 He was recruited by multiple college football programs, including Notre Dame and Nebraska, before committing to USC in July 2015.
-The following summer, Graham de-committed from USC.
-In December 2016, Graham committed to Oregon through the efforts of that program's then-head coach, Willie Taggart.
+The following summer, Graham Jr. de-committed from USC.
+In December 2016, Graham Jr. committed to Oregon through the efforts of that program's then-head coach, Willie Taggart.

 College career

-As a freshman in 2017, Graham started 12 of the Ducks' 13 games, recording 49 solo tackles and three interceptions.
+As a freshman in 2017, Graham Jr. started 12 of the Ducks' 13 games, recording 49 solo tackles and three interceptions.
 In his 2018 sophomore season, he had 47 solo tackles and three interceptions.
 As a junior in 2019, he again had 47 solo tackles, along with two interceptions, one coming in the 2020 Rose Bowl.
-Overall at Oregon, Graham appeared in 40 games while registering 143 solo tackles, 39 assisted tackles, eight interceptions, and one forced fumble.
+Overall at Oregon, Graham Jr. appeared in 40 games while registering 143 solo tackles, 39 assisted tackles, eight interceptions, and one forced fumble.

-In September 2020, with the Pac-12 Conference football season seemingly canceled due to the COVID-19 pandemic, Graham opted out of his senior season with Oregon and declared for the 2021 NFL draft.
-In November, Graham accepted an invitation to play in the January 2021 edition of the Senior Bowl.
+In September 2020, with the Pac-12 Conference football season seemingly canceled due to the COVID-19 pandemic, Graham Jr. opted out of his senior season with Oregon and declared for the 2021 NFL draft.
+In November, Graham Jr. accepted an invitation to play in the January 2021 edition of the Senior Bowl.